Welcome to Aspire Psychology

 Appointments

-I offer face-to-face sessions at The Cloisters in Leamington Spa or Skype calls which enable clients who live in other parts of the UK to access therapy sessions.
-I can also offer evening Skype calls where appropriate for clients who are unable to have sessions during the day due to work commitments.
+I offer therapy sessions online via video.
+I am available Mondays and Tuesdays 9.30am to 7.30pm and so can offer evening calls where appropriate for clients who are unable to have sessions during the day due to work commitments.

 At your first appointment a comprehensive assessment covering your presenting difficulties as well as other areas of your life and history, will be completed as well as a discussion of your suitability for psychological therapy.
 If further sessions are agreed, clients usually attend appointments on a weekly or fortnightly basis.